Huiyuan, Xinjiang: Qing dynasty

+While Kuldja (now Yining) remained the commercial center of the region throughout, Huiyuan (and then its successor Suiding) acquired a great deal of importance from their fortifications and the Chinese administration based there.
+Prior to its destruction, Huiyuan was also known as Ili and, to Europeans, as Kuldja or as New Kuldja, Chinese Kuldja, or Manchu Kuldja to distinguish it from the Old, Taranchi, or Tartar Kuldja at Yining.

 Present

-James Millward, writing in 1998, said that the only surviving remains of the Qing era structures were a drum tower and a section of the wall that used to enclose the Jiangjun's yamen.
+James A. Millward, writing in 1998, said that the only surviving remains of the Qing era structures were a drum tower and a section of the wall that used to enclose the Jiangjun's yamen.
 However, it has been reported that some of the Qing period buildings, including a bell tower and a "Governor General's Pavilion", have since been rebuilt at the site of the 1882 new Huiyuan fort as a tourist attraction, often referred to as the "Ancient Huiyuan Town" (惠远古城), not to be confused with the site of the old Huiyuan fort (惠远老城).